CptPrice743/serverless-image-resizer/README.md

 7.  **Frontend Polling:** After initiating the upload, the frontend starts polling a calculated URL (based on the expected output key) for the resized image in the output bucket using `HEAD` requests.
 8.  **Display/Download:** Once the polling confirms the resized image exists (responds with 200 OK), the frontend displays the image using its public S3 URL and enables the download button.

-*(Note: The specific key structure `qXX_wXX_hXX/filename.ext` is an example based on adding dimension parameters; adapt if your final implementation differs.)*

 ## Setup